georgescutelnicu/Kitsuno/README.md

 - **Learn Kana and Kanji**: Focused resources to help you master hiragana, katakana, and kanji characters.
 - **Customizable Flashcards**: Create your own flashcards to focus on specific characters or vocabulary.
+- **Flashcard Export**: Export flashcards to CSV or Anki decks for flexible studying.
 - **Interactive Practice Games**: Engage in fun and effective games to test your knowledge and reinforce learning.
 - **Kitsuno API**: Access endpoints for kana, kanji, and flashcards to enhance your personalized learning experience.
 - **Jotoba API Integration**: Discover real-world sentences and examples that help you understand word usage in context.